jgillman/JoelGillman.com/content/posts/2015-07-17-when-should-i-use-the-article-html5-element.md

 - markup
 - web development
 title: When should I use the <article> HTML5 element?
+description: "Learn when and how to properly use the HTML5 article element for semantic markup and better content structure in web development."
 ---

 I was recently asked what the appropriate use of the `<article>` element is.